No trip to Cartagena would be complete without a visit to the Rosario islas.

 Ready to explore Cholón and the Rosario Islands?
 Cartagena is your best bet for a convenient base from which to access the world-famous islas.
 Book a Lifeafar Cartagena apartment to make sure you have a stylish, modern home-away-from-home to recharge after a day of snorkeling, sunning, and swigging Coco Locos.

-Then follow our Instagram page below for more travel inspiration and ideas.
+Then follow us on Instagram for more travel inspiration and ideas.